-Welcome to Kundalini yoga.
+Welcome to Kundalini Yoga.
 Like so many of us, something has drawn you here.
-Maybe it was the music (ever heard of Snatam Kaur?) or maybe it was a book on Kundalini yoga (Gurmukh’s book on pregnancy "Bountiful Beautiful Blissful" perhaps).
-It doesn’t matter how to found Kundalini yoga, what matter is that you’re home now.
+Maybe it was the music (Ever heard of Snatam Kaur?).
+Or, maybe it was a book on Kundalini Yoga (Gurmukh’s book on pregnancy Bountiful Beautiful Blissful perhaps).
+It doesn’t matter how you found Kundalini Yoga.
+What matters is that you’re home now.
 This very precise and wonderful way of healing your heart and transforming your life is now a part of you.
-You may be a beginner to Kundalini yoga, but you are still a Kundalini yogi.
+You may be a beginner, but you are still a Kundalini yogi.

-1. Keep it simple
+1. Keep it simple.

-You don’t have to own all the perfect clothes, tie a gorgeous turban, have all the long mantras memorized and be able to bend into a pretzel at the beginning.
+You don’t have to own all the perfect clothes, tie a gorgeous turban, have all the long mantras memorized. and be able to bend into a pretzel at the beginning.
 (If fact it’s quite all right if you never do these things.)
 It doesn’t make you a bad yogi or a bad student.
-Kundalini yoga will meet you where you are and take you where you want to go.
-In fact, that’s 3HO’s (the mother Kundalini yoga organizations) motto.
+Kundalini Yoga will meet you where you are and take you where you want to go.
+In fact, that’s 3HO’s (the mother Kundalini Yoga organizations) motto.
 Don’t worry if you don’t understand half the words coming out of a teacher’s mouth.
-Just feel the experience that is happening within your body.
+Feel the experience that is happening within your body.
 Pay attention to your breath.
-Relax the body.
+Relax your body.
 Move and flow with the music.
-For a while, just keep it simple.
+For a while, keep it simple.

-2. Choose one thing to start
+2. Choose one thing to start.

 You don’t have to master the entire Aquarian Sadhana and know 25 different meditations.
-As a beginner to Kundalini yoga, one of the most powerful things you can learn is that any one meditation, kriya or mantra can be an entire practice for you.
+As a beginner, one of the most powerful things you can learn is that any one meditation, kriya, or mantra can be an entire practice for you.
 Rather than trying to learn everything, you will be better served to learn one thing very well.
-There is a technology involved in doing one thing for 40 days, so choose one meditation, such as the Meditation to Open the Heart (“Sat Kartar”), featured in my book "Yoga and Mantras for a Whole Heart", and practice that every day for 40 days.
-You can also join Spirit Voyage’s 40 Day Global Sadhanas, which bring together thousands of people all over the global to practice together.
+There is a technology involved in doing one thing for 40 days, so choose one meditation, such as the Meditation to Open the Heart (“Sat Kartar”), featured in my book Yoga and Mantras for a Whole Heart, and practice that every day for 40 days.
+You can also join Spirit Voyage’s 40 Day Global Sadhanas, which bring together thousands of people all over the globe to practice together.

-The Kundalini Transformation Toolkit Series from Spirit Voyage, which includes my book "Yoga and Mantras for a Whole Heart" co-written with Karan Khalsa and "Yoga and Mantras for Prosperity" co-written by Karan Khalsa and GuruGanesha Singh, is a great place to start.
+The Kundalini Transformation Toolkit Series from Spirit Voyage, which includes my book Yoga and Mantras for a Whole Heart, co-written with Karan Khalsa, and Yoga and Mantras for Prosperity, co-written by Karan Khalsa and GuruGanesha Singh, are great places to start.
 Each book has 5-6 meditations written very clearly and simply.
-The books include a CD with the appropriate music, so that you know just how and what to sing while you are doing these meditations.
-Some of the meditations are a bit more challenging, so you can hold them for later, while some some are very basic and perfect for beginners.
+The books include a CD with the appropriate music, so that you know how and what to sing while you are doing these meditations.
+Some of the meditations are a bit more challenging, so you can hold onto them for later, while some are very basic and perfect for beginners.
 (Remember that basic is still powerful.)

-4. Surround yourself with Kundalini yoga music
+4. Surround yourself with Kundalini Yoga music.

-Some other artists to look at include (but certainly are not limited to) GuruGanesha Singh, Gurunam Singh, Mirabai Ceiba, Nirinjan Kaur, Jai-Jagdeesh, and Harnam.
-If you’re completely new, I’d suggest Snatam Kaur’s Grace, because it includes “Ong Namo", the mantra sung at the beginning of every Kundalini yoga practice (full mantra: Ong Namo Guru Dev Namo), and the Long Time Sun song which is sung at the end of every class.
+Some other artists to explore include (but certainly are not limited to) GuruGanesha Singh, Gurunam Singh, Mirabai Ceiba, Nirinjan Kaur, Jai-Jagdeesh, and Harnam.
+If you’re completely new, I’d suggest Snatam Kaur’s Grace, because it includes “Ong Namo,” the mantra sung at the beginning of every Kundalini Yoga class (full mantra: Ong Namo Guru Dev Namo), and the Long Time Sun song sung at the end of every class.

-5. Find other practitioners
+5. Find other practitioners.